yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/api-definitions.md

 APIs that are created using the advanced Dashboard API are referenced by their internal ID instead of their API-ID.

-Please note that whilst `api_id` can be updated for on-premise installations, this is currently not possible when the Dashboard resides in Tyk Cloud.
+Please note that whilst `api_id` can be updated for On-Premises installations, this is currently not possible when the Dashboard resides in Tyk Cloud.
 Updates to `api_id` in Tyk Cloud will be ignored.

 | **Property** | **Description**                       |
 | ------------ | ------------------------------------- |